WokLibCodeClub/Hello-Python/step2/step2.md

 where you have to add the correct year after the *equals* sign.

 Calculating someone's age is a simple subtraction sum.
-Add this line of code:
+Add this line of code to subtract one variable from another:

 ``` python
 age = this_year - born